 Make his favorite spots easy to access

+Now we are going to discuss the importance of a perfect dog ramp.
 Where possible, make it easier for your dog to get around inside your home.
 If your dog likes to cuddle up with you on your bed or the sofa, get a dog ramp so that your friend doesn’t have to jump.
 Jumping puts added strain on his legs – this includes getting in and out of the car.

 Provide mobility support if needed